clementsallan/check_linux_updates/README.md

 # check_update_local.py

+ * Local check version.
+No ssh.
+No auto-upgrade with sudo.
  * Shows the number of (security) updates on Linux systems with yum or apt.
  * On error an unusually high positive number ([60001,60100]) will be used.
      * Assumes the system does not have actual 60000 updates!